Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "A Hero is an ordinary individual who finds the strength to persevere and endure in spite of overwhelming obstacles."
+> "The biggest and only critic lives in your perception of people's perception of you rather than people's perception of you."
-> — **Christopher Reeve**
+> — **Criss Jami**

 ---